 Subsection 4.2(b), which refers in relevant part to a situation where the Reference Entity “admits in writing its inability generally to pay its debts as they become due”, is intended to refer to situations where the Reference Entity has made such an admission in an unqualified and unconditional manner.
 Therefore, a conditional or qualified admission should not constitute a Credit Event unless and until an unconditional or unqualified admission is made (or another Credit Event is triggered separately).

-ISDA is currently considering whether changes to the definition of Bankruptcy and particularly to Subsections 4.2(b) are necessary or appropriate.
-It is proposed that Section 4.2(b) be amended such that only admissions in a judicial, regulatory or administrative filing would constitute a trigger, as admissions in these contexts were seen to be a more likely indicator of the occurrence of a Credit Event.
-It is also proposed that any contingency in any such admission does not constitute a trigger.
+ISDA is currently considering whether changes to the definition of Bankruptcy, and particularly to Section 4.2(b) and (i) are necessary or appropriate.
+It has been suggested that not all admissions in writing of an inability to pay debts are sufficiently reliable indicators of a deterioration in credit quality such that a Credit Event should be triggered.
+Accordingly, it is proposed that Section 4.2(b) be amended so that only written admissions in a judicial, regulatory or administrative filing would constitute a trigger, as admissions in these contexts were seen to be a more likely indicator of the occurrence of a Credit Event.
+However, the view has been expressed that even written admissions in these contexts do not necessarily indicate an impending deterioration in credit.
+It is also proposed that any such admission that is expressed to be subject to a contingency should not constitute a trigger.

 Section 4.3.
 Obligation Acceleration and Section 4.4 Obligation Default.
 Obligation Acceleration and Obligation Default were referred to in the Long Form Confirmation as Cross Acceleration and Cross Default, respectively.
 The names have been changed to clarify that the relevant default, event of default or other similar condition relates to an Obligation of the Reference Entity and not the obligations of one of the parties to the Credit Derivative Transaction itself.